 What Are Grubs

 Grubs are actually the larval form of different beetles.
-Once mature, they’ll start feed on the root base of the turf, doing even more damage.
+Once mature, they’ll start to feed on the root base of the turf, doing even more damage.
 Plus, adult beetles breed, laying more eggs that turn into grubs, which feed on your lawn.
 It’s a vicious cycle.

 You might first suspect your lawn is falling victim to grubs if you spot any of the following early warning signs:

 - Patches of brown in your grass that start in the spring and won’t green up, no matter how much you water, etc.

 - Animals like birds, skunks, moles, etc. tear up your lawn, looking for grubs